zakilur/helm-charts/docs/Multi-tenant Helm.md

 Helm needs to be initialized to function, but unlike a typical initialization, we now need to provide the namespace and service account that Helm and Tiller will use.
 The following command initializes Helm in the `greymatter` namespace using the `tiller` service account.

+If you need to add the Grey Matter Helm repo, follow the "Latest Helm charts release" in the [Getting Started](./docs/Getting%20Started.md) guide.

 ```sh
 helm init --tiller-namespace greymatter --service-account tiller
 ```